 Where will Digital Technology take you?

 Welcome to Young ICT Explorers!
-Registrations for 2024 are open

 Podcast_YoungICTExplorers

-Projects are marked on four main criteria:
+Projects are judged on four criteria:

 • Creativity and Innovation